 Body Part Disembodied – The ability to exist as a disembodied body part.
+Body Part Disembodied is also known as Body Part Mimicry, Body Part Physiology, Limb Mimicry, Limb Physiology, Organ Mimicry and Organ Physiology.
 This is only a superpower if the disembodied state makes the disembodied entity more powerful.
 Giant eyes generally can see more and/or shoot rays.
 Giant hands can punch with superhuman strength and of course hands are pretty strong and a blow to a hand is less effective than a blow to the stomach or head.
 This is a good example of a power that can be identified inductively.
 Comic books are filled with powerful disembodied body parts but I think this is the first and for now the only list that includes this state of being as a superpower.

 Jack Jawbreaker is a disembodied arm that goes around punching crooks while yelling “Jack Jawbreaker Fights Crime!!”.